pactus-project/pactus.org/docs/guide/learn-cryptography.md

 ```

 ### Signature aggregation

-One of the advantages of BLS Signatures, is signature aggregation.
-In BLS individual signatures can
+One of the advantages of BLS signatures is signature aggregation.
-be combined into a single aggregate signature so that overall size does not grow beyond 1 signature.
+BLS individual signatures can be combined into a single aggregate signature so that the overall size does not grow beyond 1 signature.

 ## Address conversion

-Address in Zarb is 160-bit hash of the public key hash (RIPEMD-160 after Blake2b):
+Address in Zarb is 160-bit hash of the public key hash.(RIPEMD-160 after Blake2b):

 ```go
 AddressBytes = Hash160(Hash256(PublicKey))
 ```

-The result will convert from byte string into a bech32 [^first] string.
+The result will convert from a byte string into a bech32 [^first] string.

 ### Example: